MeenakshiVelip/airline-ticket-reservation/README.md

 # airline-ticket-reservation
-This project intends to check all available flight database and return a string of result which can help them in their travel plans
+This project intends to check all available flight database and return a string of result which can help them in their travel plans.